Highly secure encryptor for SWIFT payments

 signed in October 1989.
 For this project, Gretag developed the

-Gretacoder 700, a device that was nearly similar to the Gretacoder 720,
+Gretacoder 700, a device that was very similar to the Gretacoder 720,

 but with different communication ports.